nial0003/e25-prog2/01-rest-api-and-spring-data-jpa/01-intro-to-rest-api-and-jpa/guides/02-spring-boot-rest-api.md

-# REST web APIs and Spring Boot
+# REST APIs with Spring Boot

 ## Prerequisites
 - A Spring Boot project set up with `Spring Web` dependency only.

+## Objectives
+- Understand the basics of REST APIs.
+- Create a simple REST API using Spring Boot.
+- Learn about serialization and deserialization in Spring Boot.
+- Test the REST API using cURL.

 ## What is a REST API?
 A REST API (Representational State Transfer Application Programming Interface) is a set of rules and conventions for building and interacting with web services.
 It allows different software applications to communicate over the internet using standard HTTP methods like GET, POST, PUT, DELETE, etc.